 Linear Accelerator (LINAC)

 The initial steps in the LINAC procedure are similar to those in the Gamma Knife method.
-Doctors attach a stereotactic frame to the patient's head with pins, then use CT or a CAT scan and MRI to determine the precise location of the tumor in the patient's brain.
+Doctors attach a stereotactic frame to the patient's head with pins, then use a CT, CAT scan or MRI to determine the precise location of the tumor in the patient's brain.
 Lesions up to 3.5 centimeters in diameter can be treated with the LINAC procedure.
 If the patient has an AVM, an angiogram and a CT scan are performed with the frame attached.
 Computer-guided dosimetry is specified to match the lesion.
 A cone that approximates the size of the lesion is placed in the collimator of the linear accelerator.
 Cones range in size from 12.5 millimeters to 40 millimeters.

 The patient is placed lying on his or her back on the treatment couch of the linear accelerator.
 The head is secured to prevent movement during treatment.
-Radiation is targeted at the lesion from different directions called arcs.
+Radiation is targeted at the lesion from different directions, called arcs.
 The arc delivers a predetermined amount of radiation, and then the treatment couch is rotated along with the collimator housing the cone.
 This sequence continues until the therapy is complete.
 The number of arcs used varies from at least four to six, and the treatment takes approximately 30 minutes.
-Some devices, such as the CyberKnife, do not use frames, but hold the head in place using masks instead.
+Some devices, such as the CyberKnife®, do not use frames, but hold the head in place using masks instead.

 Multiple manufacturers make this type of machine, which have brand names such as Peacock®, X-Knife®, CyberKnife®, Clinac®, etc.